-ACTION VI: Delrin conversionEntire Contents Copyright © 2010 CBH
+ACTION VII: Delrin conversionEntire Contents Copyright © 2021 CBH

-The original leather plectra of many harpsichords made in the 1950s and 60s are well past their use-by date.
-As a consequence, most of these twentieth century revival instruments now have unreliable touch, with weak, broken or missing plectra.
-Few makers or technicians consider it good practice today to try to replace the original leathers with fresh, but these instruments can be resurrected by converting the tired leather plectra to delrin or celcon and revoicing.
+The original leather plectra of many twentieth century revival harpsichords made in the 1950s and 60s are well past their use-by date.
+As a consequence, most of these instruments now have unreliable touch and tone, with weak, broken or missing plectra making them frustrating to play.
+Few makers or technicians consider it good practice today to try to replace the original leathers on these instruments with fresh, but they can be somewhat resurrected by converting their tired old leather plectra to Delrin or Celcon, followed by careful revoicing and regulating.

-We have movies prepared to show the process of delrin conversion in harpsichords by three prominent English makers: Morley, de Blaise and Goble.
+We have movies showing the Delrin conversion process for the action of harpsichords by three prominent English makers of this period: Goble, Morley, and de Blaise.
 Each movie has accompanying explanatory text:

 Carey Beebe demonstrating the conversion of the original leather plectra to Delrin on a Morley virginal.